Marketing Automation in 2021

 7) User Retention is going to be critical for business growth

-Maybe 2020 will be the year, we will all witness a deeper and increased emphasis on retention that acquisition.
-The reason being, in 2020, customer experience will evolve to become a cross-function of marketing and dictate future campaigns based on user engagement and response.
+Maybe 2021 will be the year, we will all witness a deeper and increased emphasis on retention than acquisition.
+The reason being, in 2021, customer experience campaign will evolve to become a cross-function of marketing and dictate future campaigns based on user engagement and response.

 Brands will push hard to understand the journey of anonymous users who haven’t transacted on their site.
 Tracking their journey from becoming an unknown to known user will deliver real value in terms of growth.
 According to Bain & Company’s report, a 5% increase in customer retention can positively affect profitability by over 75%.

 - Acquiring customers remains 5X more expensive than retaining existing ones, and the CLV of old customers compared to newly acquired customers is a lot higher.
 This is why most businesses will have to be laser-focused on retention in 2021 to max out their bottom line.

 - Forrester says that Brands that offer better customer experience will have 5 times higher revenue growth than other brands.
 This will be the next big battleground as brands scramble to woo their users with a highly personalized experience to secure their commitment and increase their loyalty count.

 - Happy users will act as brand evangelists to their immediate circle of friends and family.
 Consumers today trust reviews and recommendations from their peers a LOT more than advertisements.
 This will be reason enough for brands to keep their customers happy and retain them.